 Antibiotics.
 As seen in my article on IBS and microbiota, antibiotics are bulldozers that destroy all in their path.
 If one does not take care to regenerate its flora after treatment, an imbalance may appear.

 The contraceptive pill

 Proton pump inhibitors (or antacids).
 These drugs block the secretion of hydrochloric acid in the stomach.
 However, we saw in this article, if the body produces acidity, it is because it needs it!
 Without hydrochloric acid, the food bowl cannot be sanitized properly.

 You have to distinguish between the good stress that pushes you beyond your limits and the one that dominates you and prevents you from living serenely.

-Endurance athletes are much more likely to develop a dysbiosis because during long-time exercice, blood supplies muscles in priority.
-As the digestive tube don’t receive enough oxygen, some cells die, and some micro-organisms as well.
+Endurance athletes are much more likely to develop a dysbiosis because during long-time exercice, blood supply muscles in priority.
+As the digestive tube doesn’t receive enough oxygen, some cells die, and some micro-organisms as well.

 If waste is not disposed of properly, microorganisms can grow and produce their own waste that can weaken the mucous membrane and induce intestinal permeability.
 For more information, find my article on the subject.